kazcare/cheesy-cheese/README.md

 ### **Thank You Page**

 This page was created to thank users for taking their time to fill up the feedback form and to give them confirmation that their feedback has been validly entered.
+The box height and width gains in size to accomodate the text on the smaller screens.

 <img src="docs/thankyou.png">